 Radiographs or simply put “x-rays”, are part of pediatric dentistry and help our dental providers to make clinical decisions concerning appropriate selection of diagnosis in child’s evaluation.
 It is considered an integral part of oral evaluation of infants, children, adolescents and individuals with special health care needs.

-At Palm Valley Pediatric Dentistry & Orthodontics, we strive to provide the best possible dental care to our patients, however visual examination doesn’t always tell us everything we need to know.
-Thanks to dental x-rays, radiographs are valuable aids for dentist.
+At Palm Valley Pediatric Dentistry & Orthodontics, we strive to provide the best possible dental care to our patients, however, visual examination doesn’t always tell us everything we need to know.
+Thanks to dental x-rays, radiographs are valuable aids for dentists.
 They are used to diagnose and monitor oral diseases, evaluate dentoalveolar trauma, as well as monitor dentofacial development and the progress of therapy.
 Although no dental exam is considered complete without reviewing xrays images, the radiographs provide the following functions:

 Because each child is unique, the need for dental radiographs can be determined only after consideration of the patient’s medical and dental histories, completion of a thorough clinical examination, and assessment of the patient’s vulnerability to environmental factors that affect oral health.
-Our dentist take x-rays only when needed, which are taken only when there is an expectation that the diagnostic yield will affect patient care.
+Our dentists take x-rays only when needed, which are taken only when there is an expectation that the diagnostic yield will affect patient care.
 In other words, it is given consideration to the relative risks and benefits of the various treatment options of the patient.

-Panoramic Dental X-ray.
 Panoramic dental x-rays uses a very small dose of ionizing radiation to capture the entire mouth in one image.
 It is commonly performed by dentist are oral surgeons and orthodontists in everyday practice and may used to plan treatment for braces, extractions and other dental procedures and diagnoses purposes.